great-expectations/great_expectations/docs/guides/how_to_guides/creating_batches/how_to_load_a_pandas_dataframe_as_a_batch.rst

                     "data_asset_name": "optionally_insert_your_data_asset_name_here",
                 }

-            Then we get the batch via:
+            Then we get the Batch via:

             .. code-block:: python